alai031/alai031/README.md

 # 💫 About Me
-🔭I recently obtained my Bachelor's degree in Computer Science from the University of California Riverside (June 2023).<br>⚡I am currently seeking software development job opportunities.
+⚡I am currently a software engineer at Mission Support and Test Services, LLC. <br>🔭I obtained my Bachelor's degree in Computer Science from the University of California Riverside.

 # 🌐 Socials